 Faculty & Staff

 The Greene School employs a dedicated team of educators, all with specialized knowledge and teaching experience.
-Our breadth of faculty ensures that all students receive the individual attention they need to grow and thrive in all subject areas.
-Navigate the directory below to learn more about our faculty or to get their contact information.
+Our breadth of faculty ensures that all students receive the individualized attention they need to grow and thrive in all subject areas.
+Navigate the directory below to learn more about our faculty or to contact them directly.

-Dr. Spirou received her Bachelor’s and Master’s degrees in Elementary Education from East Stroudsburg University in Pennsylvania, has her Gifted Endorsement in Florida, received a Specialist Degree in Educational Leadership from Nova University and her Doctorate from Walden University in Teacher Leadership.
+Dr. Spirou received her Bachelor’s and Master’s degrees in Elementary Education from East Stroudsburg University in Pennsylvania, has her Gifted Endorsement in Florida, received a Specialist Degree in Educational Leadership from Nova University, and her Doctorate from Walden University in Teacher Leadership.
 She began her teaching career in the Stroudsburg Area School District in Pennsylvania.
-Dr. Spirou began teaching for the Palm Beach County School District in 1999 then joined The Weiss School in 2000 where she taught 3rd Grade for six years.
-In 2006, she became the Administrator for Admissions and Public Relations and in 2008 became the Assistant Head of School and then since 2011, she served as the Head of School.
+In 1999, Dr. Spirou began teaching for the Palm Beach County School District, and The Weiss School in 2000 where she taught Third Grade for six years.
+In 2006, she became the Administrator for Admissions and Public Relations and in 2008 became the Assistant Head of School.
+From 2011 to 2016, she served as the Head of School.

-Dr. Spirou is much in demand as an instructor for gifted coursework and workshops.
+Due to her extensive knowledge and experience, Dr. Spirou is in demand as an instructor for gifted coursework and workshops.
 She has helped over 300 Independent School teachers receive their gifted endorsement in the State of Florida.
 Dr. Spirou has also served as a Chair of the Florida Council of Independent Schools Accreditation teams.

-Mr. Valastro joined The Greene School in July 2016 as our Digital Media Coordinator.
-He arrived equipped with a B.S. in Marketing, extensive prior exposure to the realm of gifted education, and 10+ years of public relation experience.
+Mr. Valastro joined The Greene School in July 2016 as the Digital Media Coordinator.
+He arrived equipped with a B.S. in Marketing, extensive prior exposure to the realm of gifted education, and over ten years of public relations experience.

-Prior to The Greene School, Mr. Valastro was the Director of Communication and Camp Coordinator for a Gifted PreK-8 school in New England.
+Prior to The Greene School, Mr. Valastro was the Director of Communication and Camp Coordinator for a Gifted Early Childhood to Eighth-grade school in New England.
 His participation in education spans from PreK-8 to the collegiate level.

-Mr. Valastro is an active member of the International Symposium on Educational Technology and has attended multiple seminars, including the recent Agent of Change Digital Marketing conference in Portland, ME.
+Mr. Valastro is an active member of the International Symposium on Educational Technology and has attended multiple seminars, including the recent Agents of Change Digital Marketing conference in Portland, Maine.